gillian-guide/gillian-guide.github.io/docs/essential-modding/zolikapatch.en.md

 * If prompted to downgrade when opening the game, press Yes.
 It'll automatically downgrade everything.
 ???+ question "What's :material-file:`GFWLProtectionDisabler2019.asi`?"
     This mod is required to prevent [GFWL](../../multiplayer/#games-for-windows-live) from blocking `.asi` mods.
-!!! warning "If using FusionFix 2.0 or higher..."
+!!! warning "If using FusionFix..."
     Open :material-file-cog:`ZolikaPatch.ini` and disable the following options:

     - BuildingAlphaFix
     - EmissiveLerpFix
+    - BikePhoneAnimsFix
     - BorderlessWindowed
     - CutsceneFixes
     - HighFPSBikePhysicsFix
+    - HighFPSSpeedupFix
+    - ReversingLightFix
     - OutOfCommissionFix
     - SkipIntro
     - SkipMenu

+    Note that this doesn't break or actually disable anything, as these features are reimplemented by FusionFix.

 ## Configuration
 Open :material-file-cog:`ZolikaPatch.ini` and configure the file as needed.
 All the options already have descriptions.